-I use and love a Sony a6000.
+I use and love my Sony a6000.
 If you don’t have a camera, your phone will work just fine.

 Lastly, don’t be that person carrying your water bottle in one hand and your phone in the other.
 Hikes, especially longer and hotter ones, are much more enjoyable when you can throw all your essentials in a pack.

-Have you been to Arches National Park or planning an upcoming trip?
+Have you been to Arches National Park or planning a Utah Mighty 5 road trip?
 Drop any questions you have about hiking Tower Arch Trail or adventuring around the park in general below.